Common Law Over Period of Time Injuries Policy

 The aim of this policy is to simplify the process when dealing with claims relating to events that span multiple legislation (over a period of time or OPT claims) whilst still preserving the law relating to limitation periods and other provisions of the workers’ compensation legislation such as those that relate to liability and quantum issues.

-On 1 July 2010, the Workers’ Compensation and Rehabilitation Act 2003 (the Act) was amended to include section 235A prescribing that the injury date for OPT injuries is taken to be the date when the worker first consulted a relevant health practitioner about the injury.
+On 1 July 2010, the Workers' Compensation and Rehabilitation and Other Legislation Amendment Act 2013 (the Act) was amended to include section 235A prescribing that the injury date for OPT injuries is taken to be the date when the worker first consulted a relevant health practitioner about the injury.
+Section 236 states that the injury date prescribed by s235A does not alter the period of limitation provided by the Limitation of Actions Act 1974 and the application of s302.

 This means the parties need only comply with the procedural steps under the legislation in effect at the time of the injury date.
 This includes: